Guilherme774/BunnyCommerce/README.md

 Back-end for BunnyCommerce

-> Project Status: In progress ⚠️
+> Project Status: Finished ✅
 > <br>
-> Current Working: Get all Carting Itens from an Order ⚠️
+> Current Working: Done ✅
 <br>

 ### This is a simple Ecommerce Ruby on Rails Back-end project developed for study purpose.